 What Cars Are Similar To The KIA Sorento (2015)?

-Key attributes of the this model are: Diesel engine, Family friendly, Fold flat seats, Four-wheel drive, Generous head room, Good for towing, Large boot, Motorway cruiser, Raised driving position, Refined ride, Room for a buggy and SUV.
+Key attributes of the this model are: Family friendly, Four-wheel drive, Generous head room, Large boot, Motorway cruiser, Quiet cabin, Raised driving position, Refined ride, Room for a buggy and SUV.

 Unclear on what your next car should be?
 Use our Car Chooser to pick something that suits your needs.